flegaspi700/Chat-AI/README.md

 ## ✨ Features

 - **💬 Conversational AI Chat:** Interact with Google Gemini 2.5 Flash to ask questions and get information from your provided sources
+- **📚 Chat History:** Save and load multiple conversations with auto-generated titles ✨ NEW
+- **✨ Content Summaries:** AI-generated summaries for uploaded files and URLs with key points ✨ NEW
 - **⚡ Streaming Responses:** Real-time AI response streaming with animated progress indicator
-- **💾 Auto-Save Everything:** Messages, sources, and themes automatically persist across sessions
+- **💾 Auto-Save Everything:** Messages, sources, themes, and conversations automatically persist across sessions
 - **🔒 Input Validation:** Comprehensive security with file size limits, URL validation, and SSRF protection
 - **🛡️ Error Boundaries:** Graceful error handling with recovery options - prevents app crashes
-- **📱 Mobile Responsive:** Optimized for all devices with touch-friendly interactions and auto-close sidebar ✨ NEW
+- **📱 Mobile Responsive:** Optimized for all devices with touch-friendly interactions and auto-close sidebar
 - **📄 File Uploads:** Upload and process both `.txt` and `.pdf` files (10MB limit) to use as a knowledge base
 - **🌐 Website Scraping:** Provide any website URL, and the application will scrape its content to use as a source
 - **📊 Source Management:** Clean sidebar interface to easily add, view, and remove your files and URL sources